Tommy HewittHead Coach

 Office Phone: (864) 231-2109

-The 2015 season is Tommy Hewitt’s 10th season at the helm of Anderson University’s softball program after being named the head coach at Anderson in June, 2005.
-After leading the Trojans to a share of the 2014 South Atlantic Conference regular-season title and the league’s tournament crown, Hewitt was named SAC Coach of the Year.
+The 2016 season is Tommy Hewitt’s 11th season at the helm of Anderson University’s softball program after being named the head coach at Anderson in June, 2005.

-His squads have averaged nearly 29 wins per year, posting 257 victories during his nine campaigns, including a school-record 43 victories last season, which eclipsed the 2013 team’s then school-record 40 wins.
-The Trojans have posted record-setting win totals in each of the last three campaigns, starting with 38 in 2012, 40 in 2013 and last season’s 43 victories.
+Hewitt, the 2014 South Atlantic Coach of the Year, has averaged nearly 30 wins per year, amassing 297 victories during his 10 previous campaigns, including a school-record 43 victories during the 2014 season, which eclipsed the 2013 team’s then school-record 40 wins.
+The Trojans have posted record-setting win totals in three of the last four campaigns, starting with 38 in 2012, 40 in 2013 and 43 victories in 2014 while reaching the 40-win plateau again last season.

-Since joining the South Atlantic Conference for the 2011 campaign, Hewitt’s Trojans have compiled a 143-60 (.704) overall record in four seasons and have eclipsed traditional league powerhouses Carson-Newman (139) and Wingate (128) in total number of victories over the four seasons, while trailing just Lenoir-Rhyne (170).
+Since joining the South Atlantic Conference for the 2011 campaign, Hewitt’s Trojans have compiled a 183-74 (.712) overall record in five seasons and have eclipsed traditional league powerhouses Carson-Newman (176 wins), Wingate (155 wins) and Catawba (154 wins) in total number of victories over the five seasons, while trailing just Lenoir-Rhyne (202 wins).

 Under Hewitt’s tutelage, the 2013 edition of Anderson softball finished 12th in the final National Fastpitch Coaches Association (NFCA) Poll after earning its’ first-ever appearance in the NCAA Tournament and gaining a berth in the Southeast Super Regional.
 The Trojans, who were unranked throughout the regular season, vaulted into the top 25 on the strength of their three-game run through the Hickory Regional and appearance versus host Armstrong Atlantic State University in the Super Regional.
 Anderson’s bid for an appearance in the NCAA’s Elite Eight fell just shy, as fourth-ranked and host AASU defeated AU, 6-5, in 11 innings and 7-2 the following day in Savannah.

-During his nine-year tenure at AU, Hewitt has guided his players to all-conference accolades 22 times, while four Trojan softball players have earned Conference Freshman of the Year honors (Meredith Knox, Swygert, Neidigh and Czentnar).
-Amber Duncan, Rachel Rhodes and Bri Cason were named to the 2012 SAC All-Tournament Team, while right-handed hurler Casey Deer was named to the 2010 Conference Carolinas All-Tournament team.
+During his 10-year tenure at AU, Hewitt has guided his players to all-conference accolades 26 times, while five Trojan softball players have earned Conference Freshman of the Year honors (Meredith Knox, Danielle Swygert, Jessica Neidigh, Courtney Czentnar and Cailah Niles).
+Niles and Lauren Rudesheim were named to the 2015 SAC All-Tournament Team, while Amber Duncan, Rachel Rhodes and Bri Cason were named to the 2012 SAC All-Tournament Team.
+Right-handed hurler Casey Deer was named to the 2010 Conference Carolinas All-Tournament team.

-Three players - Abby Child (Shortstop), Jeccica Neidigh (2nd Base) and Danielle Swygert (1st Base) - have earned Daktronics All-Region accolades over the past two seasons.
+Five players - Abby Child (Shortstop), Jessica Neidigh (2nd Base), Danielle Swygert (1st Base), Molly Child (Center Field) and Cailah Niles (Catcher) - have earned All-Region accolades over the past three seasons.
 Neidigh went on to earn All-America recognition, while Swygert was an Honorable Mention All-American following the 2013 season.
+At the conclusion of the 2015 campaign, Niles was honored as one of the top three freshmen in the nation by the NFCA, while also garnering All-America recognition by both the NFCA and Daktronics.

 Molly Child was named to the Daktronics Third-Team All-America Team following the 2014 season, while Neidigh, Swygert, Molly Child and Abby Child earned NFCA All-Region accolades.
 Swygert, Molly Child and Abby Child also garnered Daktronics All-Region honors, while Abby Child, Molly Child and Katelynn Howser were named to the 2014 SAC All-Tournament team, with Abby Child garnering tourney MVP honors.
 Swygert and Molly Child were named First-Team All-SAC, while Abby Child, Courtney Czentnar and Howser earned second-team accolades.
 Neidigh earned honorable-mention All-SAC honors, while Czentnar was also named SAC Freshman of the Year.